 Not to mention, St. Peter’s Basilica, Michelangelo’s La Pieta, the Trevi Fountain, and the Borghese Gardens are the other demonstrations of Rome’s glory.
 You will never run out of things to do in Rome, as it also has a very splendid nightlife.
 There are traditional pubs, lovely coffee shops, and some fabulous restaurants.
 You just seriously will not run out of things to see and do.

-Have you been in a city that looks like as it was taken out from a canvas painted by a great artist?
+Have you been to a city that looks like as it was taken out from a canvas painted by a great artist?
 Well, Venice is undoubtedly this – with its carless streets, interesting canals, and beautiful bridges that connect over 118 small islands together brings us, what it is famously known for its monicker, Serenissimo or the Most Serene city in Italy,

-Venice is like what you envisioned it in your imagination and is famously visited by tons of couples among a million of tourists who travel in this very city each year for a lovely romantic holiday in Europe.
+Venice is like what you envisioned it in your imagination and is famously visited by tons of couples among a million tourists who travel in this very city each year for a lovely romantic holiday in Europe.
 Of course, despite it being one of Italy points of interest, you can’t deny the beauty you’ll find in this romantic city.

 If you do visit, find yourself lost in its maze and stumble upon some of the most significant structures in Italy.
 Some of the famous ones are The Plaza of San Marco, Saint Mark’s Basilica, Doge’s Palace, and of course you can’t miss the famous Grand Canal where you’ll see lovebirds cruising the canals in a traditional Venetian fashion.

 What to see in Italy?
 Go to Florence because it is historically vibrant with a good number of domes and galleries.
-The vast Santa Maria Cathedral, the prodigious Baptistery of Saint John, the art gallery of Uffizi and the famous Piazza Del Duomo; the town is a treasure of high art and history.
+The vast santa Maria Cathedral, the prodigious Baptistery of Saint John, the art gallery of Uffizi, and the famous Piazza Del Duomo; the town is a treasure of high art and history.

 While you are in Florence, remember to visit the San Lorenzo Market for enriching your visit with memories from the traditional markets and stalls.
 Also, satisfy your appetite for superb Italian food from there as you might want to stay a few days in Florence.

-Currently, Italy’s center of commerce and economy, the city of Milan is much different than other traditional towns of Italy.
+Currently, Italy’s center of commerce and economy, the city of Milan, is much different than other traditional towns of Italy.
 It has a modern decorative arrangement around the whole town.

 The history of Milan is very gloomy because of the frequent bombings in World War 2.
 But the city has amazingly advanced since then.
 It has some of the most fashion enthusiasts and great fashion weeks among all of Europe, taking place much often.